- Studying at APU

 - I have never been to Japan and/or do not speak the language.
 What assistance does APU provide to help me when I first arrive?

-- APU provides an arrival assistance service on specific dates before each semester where student staff greet incoming students at Fukuoka Airport and Oita Airport to help them travel to APU for the first time.
+- APU provides an arrival assistance service on specific dates before each semester where student staff greet incoming students at Fukuoka Airport to help them travel to APU for the first time.
 Before classes start, as a new student, you will participate in several orientation sessions.
 Also, at AP House 4, the designated student housing facility for all graduate students, experienced students selected as Resident Assistants (RAs) are available to provide support to residents.

 - Is it expensive to live in Japan?